shiatsumat/cluss/README.md

-Clusses can easily be used in a nested way, and can even be *recursive*, just like recursive type classes, and therefore clusses are expressive enough to imitate Haskell 98's type classes.
+Clusses can easily be used in a nested way, and can even be *recursive*, just like recursive type classes, and therefore clusses are expressive enough to imitate Haskell-98-style type classes.

+The latest version is available at [https://hackage.haskell.org/package/cluss](https://hackage.haskell.org/package/cluss).